-If you give birth before your 20th week of pregnancy, you would be covered by your insurance as this would be considered as a medical complication.
-However, if you gave birth after your 20th week of pregnancy, you would not be covered by your insurance.
+There is cover under our International Comprehensive policy if you give birth before your 24th week of pregnancy.
+However, if you give birth after your 24th week of pregnancy, you would not be covered by your insurance.

 Travel tips for pregnant mothers